Grief and Loss Therapy

 Grief can enter your life in many ways - through loss, change, and the quiet realization that life has unfolded differently than you expected.

 Grief can enter your life in many ways when something meaningful changes - a person, a role, a relationship, a future you imagined, or a version of yourself you are no longer able to return to.
+Grief can feel confusing, isolating, and difficult to put into words.
+You may find yourself wondering why certain emotions still feel so intense, why daily life feels heavier than it once did, or why parts of your identity no longer feel familiar.

 How Grief May Be Showing Up…

-Emotional waves that feel difficult to control
+Emotional waves that feel unpredictable or difficult to regulate

-Anxiety, irritability, numbness, or exhaustion
+Anxiety, irritability, numbness, or persistent fatigue

 Disconnection from others or from your sense of self

-Questioning meaning, direction, or purpose
+Questioning meaning, purpose, or future direction

 Engaging in unhealthy coping skills to manage emotions